 Additionally, we have a minority interest in a European company that owns majority interests in local agencies in Russia.
 In addition to the imposition of sanctions by the United States, the United Kingdom, and the European Union that affect the cross-border operations of businesses operating in Russia, Russian regulators have imposed currency restrictions and regulations that created uncertainty regarding our ability to recover our investment in operations in Russia, as well as our ability to exercise control or influence involving operations by the local agencies in Russia.
 As a result, we intend to use our influence to cause the European company to dispose of our ownership interests in the local agencies in Russia.
-Accordingly, we recorded pretax charges of \$2.8 million in the first quarter of 2022, primarily consisting of our proportionate share of the net investment in our Russian interest in "Selling, general, and administrative expenses" in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+Accordingly, we recorded pretax charges of \$2.8 million in the first quarter of 2022, primarily consisting of our proportionate share of the net investment in our Russian interest in "Selling, general, and administrative expenses" in the Condensed Consolidated Statements of Operations and Comprehensive Income.

-To the extent the current conflict between Russia and Ukraine adversely affects our business, particularly in Russia, it may also have the effect of heightening many other risks disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021 and this Quarterly Report on Form 10-Q, any of which could materially and adversely affect our business and results of operations.
+To the extent the current conflict between Russia and Ukraine adversely affects our business, particularly in Russia, it may also have the effect of heightening many other risks disclosed in our 2021 Annual Report and this Quarterly Report, any of which could materially and adversely affect our business and results of operations.
 Such risks include, but are not limited to, adverse effects on macroeconomic conditions, including inflation and business spending; disruptions to our information technology infrastructure, including through cyberattack, ransom attack, or cyber-intrusion; adverse changes in international trade policies and relations; our ability to maintain or increase our prices, our ability to implement and execute our business strategy, disruptions in global supply chains, our exposure to foreign currency fluctuations, and constraints, volatility, or disruption in the capital markets, difficulty staffing and managing impacted operations, and the recoverability of assets in the region.